cairo-book/cairo-book/src/appendix-06-cairo-binaries.md

 In MacOS, you might also want to install [Fig](https://fig.io/) which provides alternative shell completions for many command line tools with an IDE-like popup interface in the terminal window.
-(Note that their completions are independent from Cairo's codebase so they might be slightly out of sync for bleeding-edge interface changes.)
+(Note that their completions are independent of Cairo's codebase so they might be slightly out of sync for bleeding-edge interface changes.)

 ### Restart your shell